Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 Participants and Audiences:

-Proposals should describe both the primary and secondary audiences for the program, including numbers anticipated to be reached.
-Primary audiences are those who will participate directly in the program, while secondary audiences are those who will be reached by the project’s primary audiences, as a result of their participation, or through any follow-on activities build into the primary program.
+Proposals must describe both the primary and secondary audiences for the program, including numbers anticipated to be reached.
+Primary audiences are those who will participate directly in the program(s), while secondary audiences are those who will be reached by the project’s primary audiences, as a result of their participation, or through any follow-on activities build into the primary program.
 For example, in a teacher training program, the primary audience would be the teachers who will be trained, while the secondary audience would be their students.
 Audiences who are considered a priority for grants funded under this APS are:

-- Jordanian youth, especially in areas outside of Amman or in traditionally underserved communities;
+- Jordanian youth (people under 35), especially in areas outside of Amman or in traditionally underserved communities;

 - Women and girls;